bookofproofs/bookofproofs.github.io/_sources/history/18th-century/arago.md

 * Other contributions made by Arago include work on the polarization of light, investigations of the solar corona and chromosphere, and measurements of the diameters of the planets.
 * Leaders in various field were required to swear allegiance and Arago held two such positions, as Director of the Observatory and as secretary of the Academy of Sciences.
 * Arago, a staunch republican, refused to swear allegiance.
-* On 22 August 1853 Arago attended the Academy of Sciences for the final time then, despite his health problems, he set out on the difficult journey to his family in the Roussillon region.
 * Arago was honoured with the award of the Royal Society Copley Medal in 1825 and the Rumford Medal in 1850.
 * The Academy of Sciences inaugurated the Arago Medal in 1893.